Amant-987/Learnings/git_intro.md

 The **git branch <name of branch>** is a kind of "branch manager".
 It knows how to list your branches, create new ones, delete and rename them.

 ### *Merge branch*
-The __git merge <name of braunch to merge>__ command is used to merge one or more branches into the current branch.
+The __git merge <name of branch to merge>__ command is used to merge one or more branches into the current branch.
 It then sets the pointer of the current branch to the resulting commit.

 ### *Git checkout*
 The **git checkout <name of branch>** command is used to switch branches and upload their contents to the working directory.